ubports/autopilot/docs/porting/porting.rst

 * A large code cleanup and reorganisation.
 In particular, lots of code that came from the Unity 3D codebase has been removed if it was deemed to not be useful to the majority of test authors.
 This code cleanup includes a flattening of the autopilot namespace.
 Previously, many useful classes lived under the ``autopilot.emulators`` namespace.
 These have now been moved into the ``autopilot`` namespace.

+.. note:: There is an ABI breakage in autopilot 1.3.
+The changes outlined under
+          the heading ":ref:`dbus_backends`" apply to version
+          1.3.1+13.10.20131003.1-0ubuntu1 and onwards .

 ``QtIntrospectionTestMixin`` and ``GtkIntrospectionTestMixin`` no longer exist
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++